IvanovicM/spectral-estimation/README.md

     * Modified Covariance Method
     * Burg Method

-## What's the difference between classical and parametric methods?
+## What's the difference between the classical and parametric methods?

-Classical spectral estimation methods are based on Fourier analysis.
+Classical spectral estimation methods are based on the Fourier analysis.

-On the other hand, it can be shown that if we know a model of a system, which produces the given signal by propagating white noise, we can estimate the signal’s PSD.
-Therefore, all parametric methods consist of choosing an appropriate model and estimating its parameters, along with substituting them into theoretical PSD expressions.
+On the other hand, it can be shown that if we know a model of a system -- which produces the given signal by propagating white noise -- we can estimate the signal’s PSD.
+Therefore, all parametric methods consist of choosing an appropriate model and estimating its parameters, along with substituting them into the theoretical PSD expressions.

-Results for one classical and one parametric method is shown below.
+The results for one classical and one parametric method are shown below.

 | <img src="images/avg_periodogram.png"> | <img src="images/covariance.png">|
 |:---:|:---:|